 With appropriate design and planning, Low Risk activities could be incorporated along the foreshore with minimal impacts on fish and wildlife habitat values.
-These activities are to follow Best Management Practices and/or Regional Operating Statements (BMP/ROS), where available.
-Where BMP/ROS are not available, or a deviation to the BMP/ROS is proposed, a QP is to be hired to determine if there is a HADD and design the project to minimize environmental impacts.
+These activities are to follow BMP and/or ROS, where available.
+Where BMP/ROS are not available, or a deviation to the BMP/ROS is proposed, a QEP is to be hired to determine if there is a HADD and design the project to minimize environmental impacts.
 The application will be reviewed by the applicable agencies.
-Examples of activities which have Low Risk along most/all of the shoreline are: maintenance dredging (previously approved) and erosion protection with soft-bioengineering.
+Examples of activities which have Low Risk along most/all of the shoreline are: maintenance dredging (previously approved) and erosion protection (soft-bioengineered).

-2.3 Step 3 - Decision Process Flow Chart
+2.3 Step 3- Decision Process Flow Chart

 The flow chart below provides an outline for the decision-making process for the High and Low Risk activities.
 The chart is a tool to help depict the Guideline requirements outlined in the previous sections.
 Note that this process provides Guidelines on only the initial planning stages of development.
 There are other legal requirements that are not covered through this process (such as approvals/notifications through Transport Canada, BC Water Act, BC Lands Act), which are the responsibility of the applicant.
-Additional potential legal requirement listings are provided in Appendix A. If these Guidelines are followed, the intent is that the subsequent permitting process(es) should be more streamlined for the applicant.
+Additional potential legal requirement listings are provided in Appendix E. If these Guidelines are followed, the intent is that the subsequent permitting process(es) should be more streamlined for the applicant.